pygame/pygame/docs/reST/ref/image.rst

 Surface class allows manipulation (drawing lines, setting pixels, capturing regions, etc.).

-In the vast majority of installations, including those from pip, pygame is built to support extended formats with SDL2_Image.
-However, installations are guaranteed to support uncompressed ``BMP`` images.
-When built with full image support, the :func:`pygame.image.load()` function can support the following formats.
+In the vast majority of installations, pygame is built to support extended formats, using the SDL_Image library behind the scenes.
+However, some installations may only support uncompressed ``BMP`` images.
+With full image support, the :func:`pygame.image.load()` function can load the following formats.

    * ``BMP``